geneontology/obographs/README.md

 Currently the spec does not provide a complete translation of all OWL axioms.
 This will be driven by comments on the spec.

-Currently two axiom patterns defined:
+Currently two axiom patterns are defined:

  * equivalenceSet
  * logicalDefinitionAxiom